 6 BLOOD PICTURE

-Haematological parameters vary greatly under different environmental conditions during heat stress.
+Haematological parameters vary greatly under different environmental conditionsduring heat stress.
 The values of RBC, PCV, Hb, and WBC will rise.
 The increase in PCV and haemoglobin levels may result from either an increased attack by free radicals on the lipid-rich red blood cell membrane, which lyses the RBC, or from an insufficient supply of nutrients for the synthesis of haemoglobin as the animal consumes more feed or reduces voluntary intake in response to heat stress (Srikandakumar et al., 2003).
 However, the increased values of leucocytes are suggestive of a well-developed immune system in the animals with such number of immune cells to offer good health (Tambuwal et al., 2002).
-The body's primary defence system against infection and antigens is the neutrophil.
+The body's primary defencesystem against infection and antigens is the neutrophil.
 Elevated counts can suggest a persistent infection, while decreased counts might suggest a compromised immune system.
 Lymphocytes are involved in protection of the body from viral infections.
 Elevated levels may indicate an exhausted immune system.
 Being the largest blood cell and the body's second line of defence system against infection, monocytes can aid in the battle against serious illnesses.
 There will be an increase in neutrophil, eosinophil, lymphocyte and monocyte count during heat stress.

-A study conducted by Maurya et al. (2013), on cold stress and its effect on the Malpura lambs state that the concentration of PCV and Hb is higher in cold stressed lambs as compared to lambs protected against cold stress.
-They noted the rise in PCV and Hb in the lambs may be the result of increased RBC and Hb synthesis to preserve homeostasis.
+A study conducted by Maurya et al. (2013), on cold stress and its effect on the Malpuralambs state that the concentration of PCV and Hb is higher in cold stressed lambsas compared to lambs protected against coldstress.They noted the rise in PCV and Hb in the lambs may be the result of increased RBC and Hb synthesis to preserve homeostasis.
 Due to a reduced respiration rate and associated increase in erythropoiesis, the increase in PCV value during cold stress is a sign of tissue hypoxia (Deaton et al., 1969).
 Birds in cold environments have reduced body temperature, respiration, respiratory water loss, and oxygen consumption.
 The partial pressure of oxygen in birds' blood is lowered by their reduced oxygen intake (Blahova et al., 2007).
 The results of Maxwell et al., 1992, which showed that low environmental temperature or cold stress increases total erythrocyte count and Hb level, are consistent with the rise in total erythrocyte count and haemoglobin concentration during a cold stress period.

 Total leukocyte count increased in response to cold stress (Sundersan et al., 1990).
 The increase in leukocyte count might be attributed due to the rise in lymphocyte concentration during cold stress.
 The heterophil to lymphocyte ratio is a reliable measure of stress in poultry chickens.
 Heterophil to Lymphocyte ratio decreased after cold stress in birds, this implies that cold stress has immune modulatory effect in birds.
 Cold stress activates the innate immune system as well as certain components of the adaptive immune system (Hanglapura et. al., 2004).
 According to Sinclaire et al. (2000), the increase in lymphocyte number due to cold stress suggests improved immunological reactivity